-Seeing what appears to be separate as an interconnected whole essentially, is the Taoist principle of profound sameness.
-Correlations can also pull the mind toward that seamless whole.
-The networks of networks view reminds me of chapter 47…
+Realizing that what initially appears to be separate is fundamentally an interconnected whole is the Taoist view.
+As chapter 56 says, This is called profound sameness.
+Correlations can help reveal that seamless whole (See p.565).
+“When Networks Network” reminds me of chapter 47…

 Without going out the door we can know all under heaven.